-Rental Bond - What is a Rental Bond and How do I Get it Back?
+What is a Rental Bond and How do I Get it Back?

-A rental bond gives your landlord or property manager some financial security during your tenancy, in the event that you skip paying rent, cause damage to the property, or otherwise cause your landlord to need to pay out of pocket for an outstanding debt.
+A rental bond gives your landlord or property manager some financial security during your tenancy in the event that you skip paying rent, cause damage to the property, unlawfully break your lease, or otherwise cause your landlord to need to pay out of pocket for an outstanding debt.

-Rental bonds are protected by your state or territory’s residential bond authority.
-When you sign your residential tenancy agreement, you and your landlord or property manager will also sign bond lodgement papers, which specify the amount of bond being paid.
+When you start renting and sign your residential tenancy agreement, you and your landlord or property manager will also sign bond lodgement papers, which specify the amount of bond being paid.
 The bond and signed papers are then submitted to your state or territory’s residential bond authority to ensure it’s protected until the end of your tenancy.

-However, if your weekly rent is above a certain amount, in some states the total amount of rental bond becomes negotiable between the property manager/landlord and you (the tenant).
+However, if your weekly rent is above a certain amount, in some states the total amount of rental bond becomes negotiable between the property manager/landlord and the tenant.

 |NSW||Maximum 4 weeks’ rent|